0111001101111010/GlassWifi/README.md

 =================
 <b> Intro
 -----
-Helps you connect to wifi at public spots
+Helps you connect to wifi at public spots.
+Commonly public wifis make you agree to their terms of service or hit some sort of button.
+In the age of wearable devices with limited or no view screens its impractical.

+Connect to the public wifi service.
+Open the App, Navigate to Confirming or Connecting your wifi.

+Created at Pearlhacks 3/23/2014

 Install
 ---